 Skip to content

-This document explains how to install the JupiterLab package in your plexus applications and use it.
+This guide explains how to add the JupyterLab package to your Plexus applications and use it.
+Before continuing, read Create a Docker application.

 Create application

-After reading the Create Docker Applications article, you will have enough knowledge to directly configure the application using the JupyterLab theme package provided by Plexus.
+After reading Create a Docker application, you can configure the application using the JupyterLab package provided by Plexus.
+You can also add SSH access by installing the sshd service in the container.

-This is an interactive application, so you need to configure it as a service and expose a set of ports.
+This is an interactive application, so configure it as a service and expose:

 • SSH: port 22